 The area of the skull just behind and above the temple is called the pterion.
 It is the junction of four different skull bones (the frontal, parietal, temporal, and sphenoid bones).
 It also happens to be the thinnest bone area in the entire skull.
 This makes it susceptible to fracture in the event of a nearby impact (or even if an impact elsewhere in the skull that causes this area to be placed under compressive stress).
 The pterion can be fractured even with relatively light impact forces.
 A fracture almost always causes any dislodged bone to press inward into the head.

 The large middle meningeal artery runs just inside the skull and under the pterion.
 A fracture here may rupture or even sever this artery.
 Both conditions are very dangerous as they cause blood to leak into the area between the skull and the brain.
 As sufficient blood accumulates it will tear tissues away from the skull and increase pressures on the brain, which precludes normal blood flow within this area of the brain.
 The brain in this area can subsequently die, potentially leading to severe disabilities or death for the individual.
 Pretty gruesome stuff.

 Striking directly to the temple does not guarantee that the person will lose consciousness.
-Boxers are struck here all the time and seldom are knocked out after a single blow.
+Boxers are hit here all the time and seldom are knocked out after a single blow.
 They may continue to fight as though they were not affected.
-If the pterion has been fractured however, they may later have very severe effects that could be life threatening.
+If the pterion has been fractured, however, they may later have very severe effects that could be life-threatening.

 The problem with this injury is that it may take some time for enough blood to accumulate before there are noticeable symptoms.
 If you have been struck in this manner you will want to be vigilant about detecting any of the following symptoms (these may not be the only symptoms):